Denied SSDI Claims

 - Reconsideration: After a claim is denied, the first step is to ask the SSA to take a second look at your claim.
 There is a strict deadline within which you must request reconsideration, so do not delay after receiving the initial denial.

-- ALJ hearing: If the SSA denies the claim after reconsidering it, we can take your case to an Administrative Law Judge.
+- ALJ hearing: If the SSA denies the claim after reconsidering it, we can take your case to an administrative law judge (ALJ).
 This is the only point at which you will meet face to face with a person who has the ability to accept or deny your claim.
 It is critical to have legal representation at this stage so that your claim can be properly presented.
 Additionally, this hearing must be requested within 60 days of the denial of reconsideration.

 - Appeals Council: Many cases are resolved in favor of our clients at the ALJ level, but if your claim is denied, we can file the appropriate documents and written arguments with the Appeals Council in Falls Church, Virginia.